TimoGuy/BTZC_game_engine/README.md

 - Scripts are now unified, instead of having a list of physics and render scripts.
 - Script data is now held by an actual class, extending a new script interface.
 - `serialization.h` is deprecated (or rather I don't think it's being used, but this may be useful for a binary data saver?)
+- Implementation of render obj, physics obj, and game obj keys are via UUID.

 ### Fixes